Yainer Diaz Preview, Player Props: Astros vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.38 team ERA ranks 18th across all MLB pitching staffs.
+- The Red Sox have a 4.45 team ERA that ranks 18th among all league pitching staffs.

-- Red Sox pitchers combine to surrender 171 total home runs at a rate of 1.3 per game (to rank 24th in baseball).
+- Red Sox pitchers combine to rank 25th in baseball in home runs allowed (174 total, 1.3 per game).

-- The lefty's most recent appearance came on Thursday against the Houston Astros, when he went five innings, surrendering four earned runs while giving up six hits.
+- In his most recent time out on Thursday against the Houston Astros, the right-hander went seven innings, allowing one earned run while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.